apache/arrow/docs/source/format/Intro.rst

 In a columnar format, the data is organized column-by-column instead.
-This organization makes analytical operations like filtering, grouping, aggregations and others more efficient because the CPU can maintain memory locality and require less memory jumps to process the data.
-By keeping the data contiguous in memory it also enables vectorization of the computations.
+This organization makes analytical operations like filtering, grouping, aggregations and others, more efficient thanks to memory locality.
+When processing the data, the memory locations accessed by the CPU tend be near one another.
+By keeping the data contiguous in memory, it also enables vectorization of the computations.
 Most modern CPUs have
 [SIMD instructions](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data)
 (a single instruction that operates on multiple values at once) enabling parallel